 As spiritual director to Saint Teresa, Peter encouraged her in promoting the Carmelite reform.
 His preaching brought many people to religious life, especially to the Secular Franciscan Order, the friars, and the Poor Clares.

 Peter of Alcantara was canonized in 1669.
-His Liturgical Feast Day is September 22.
+His liturgical feast is celebrated on September 22.

 Poverty was a means and not an end for Peter.
 The goal was following Christ in ever greater purity of heart.
 Whatever obstructed that path could be eliminated with no real loss.
 The philosophy of our consumer age—you are worth what you own—may find Peter of Alcantara’s approach severe.
 Ultimately, his approach is life-giving while consumerism is deadly.